A lot or a little?

 What parents need to know

-Parents need to know that Madden NFL 21 is a sports simulation for the PlayStation 4, Xbox One, and Windows PCs.
-The game is the latest chapter in the long-running and wildly popular Madden football franchise, which has covered numerous games and is a cultural phenomenon.
+Parents need to know that Madden NFL 21 is a sports simulation for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows PCs.
+The game's the latest chapter in the long-running and wildly popular Madden football franchise, which has covered numerous games and is a cultural phenomenon.
 Action in Madden NFL 21 tries to present a realistic version of the sport, from injuries to play schemes for situations on the field.
 Players who aren't experienced or who are looking for a lighter, more arcade-like experience can find that in the game as well.
 Violence is part of the game and the sport, and players will get bruising hits when being tackled, but no blood or gore is shown.
 Injuries may occasionally be seen as a result of collisions.
 There's no inappropriate content included in the game, although unmoderated multiplayer could expose players to comments from other players.
 There are some team logos and endorsed logos on stadiums that can be seen in the game, as well as Gatorade and Microsoft Surface tablet branding on the sidelines, but there's less advertising in this year's title than in previous versions.
 Players can also spend real money to buy packs and items for the Ultimate Team mode to boost and enhance their player-made squads.